inveniosoftware/rfcs/rdm/0007-access-control.md

 ### Records as resources

 The most complex access rights use cases in Invenio RDM are related to records.
 Note that the following access control can be different between records and deposit records.
-In addition, this access control model is not tight to Invenio RDM, so it can be applied to any data model in Invenio.
+In addition, this access control model is not tied to Invenio RDM, so it can be applied to any data model in Invenio.

 **Record actions**